-- 5. OpenFlow & SDN: The shift towards a separation of the control and data layer with control software instead of hardware (SDN) and the softwarization/virtualization of network functions (NFV) has already been described in detail in the "Enabling Technologies" section.
-Especially Google and academic institutions conducts research in this domain. - 6.
+- 5. OpenFlow & SDN: The shift towards a separation of the control and data layer with control software instead of hardware (SDN) and the softwarisation/virtualization of network functions (NFV) has already been described in detail in the "Enabling Technologies" section.
+Especially Google and academic institutions conduct research in this domain. - 6.
 Testbeds and Trials: Especially cellular providers, such as Verizon, AT&T and Sprint develop testbeds and conduct trials to confirm the practicality of research results and their realizations. - Verizon plans to verify that lab tests have shown transmission speeds in range of 1 Gbps, with first field trials being used to investigate propagation characteristics in 28 GHz spectrum in real world conditions.
-The trails shall take place in four states: Texas, Michigan, Massachusetts and New Jersey in between January and June 2017.21 Verizon formed a 5G Technology Forum (V5GTF) in late 2015 in cooperation with Cisco, Ericsson, Intel, LG, Nokia, Qualcomm and Samsung to create a common platform for Verizon's 28/39 GHz fixed wireless access trials.
-V5GTF published an early set of 5G specifications, available at http://www.5gtf.org. - AT&T recently launched a partnership with Ericsson and Intel on a millimeter wave 5G business trial in which it will provide a 5G network to power multiple experiences including Internet access, VPN, Unified Communications applications, and 4K video streams22 reaching speeds of nearly 14 Gbps. - Sprint also indicated speed up its radio network performance up to 1 Gbps by using a combination of carrier aggregation, MIMO, 256-QAM, and its new High Performance User Equipment (HPUE) technology in the 2.5 GHz spectrum.23 According to Sprint, HPUE is mainly a device-based technology, ready to use on today's networks, and will debut in devices in early 2017.
-Sprint demonstrated 5G technology using the 73 GHz spectrum band to deliver claimed download speeds in excess of 2 gigabits per second and "low millisecond latency" supporting live-streaming video in 4K high-definition quality and a streaming virtual reality system.
-Nokia noted it was part of the Sprint 5G demonstration in Santa Clara in June 2016.
-In another trail in Philadelphia, Sprint used the 15 GHz spectrum band with beam switching capabilities achieving download speeds up to 4 Gbps, and run in partnership with Ericsson.24
+The trails shall take place in four states: Texas, Michigan, Massachusetts and New Jersey in between January and June 2017.6 Verizon formed a 5G

+ICT Policy, Research and Innovation for a Smart Society: towards new avenues in EU-US ICT collaboration